Hikes and Walks in Whangarei

 11. Waipu Caves Track (25-minute Loop)

-Location: Waipu Caves Road, 13km northwest of Waipu.
+Location: Waipu Caves Road, 13km (8 miles) northwest of Waipu.
 The most straightforward route is via Shoemaker Road.

 12. Piroa Falls Track (10-minutes One Way)